Blosc/python-blosc2/README.rst

 =======

 The software is licenses under a 3-Clause BSD licsense.
-A copy of the python-blosc2 license can be found in `LICENSE.txt <LICENSE.txt>`_.
+A copy of the python-blosc2 license can be found in `LICENSE <LICENSE>`_.
 A copy of all licenses can be found in `LICENSES/ <LICENSES/>`_.

 Mailing list